Freddie Lindstrom: Early life

-Born on Chicago's South Side not far from Comiskey Park, Lindstrom as a youngster was an ardent White Sox fan, often playing hooky from school to watch their games.
+Lindstrom was born on November 21, 1905, on Chicago's South Side, near Comiskey Park.
+Lindstrom as a youngster was an ardent Chicago White Sox fan, often playing hooky from school to watch their games.
 He was devastated when his hero, Shoeless Joe Jackson, and other teammates were banned from baseball for allegedly throwing the 1919 World Series.

-Three years later, after a tryout with the Cubs didn’t pan out, he signed a contract at the age of 16 with the New York Giants.
-A sophomore at Chicago's Loyola Academy at the time, he was assigned to the Toledo Mud Hens where he played for two years with such future Giants teammates as Travis Jackson and Bill Terry.
+Lindstrom attended Loyola Academy in Wilmette, Illinois, and was in his sophomore year when he tried out for the Chicago Cubs in 1922.
+He instead signed with the New York Giants, who assigned him to the Toledo Mud Hens.
+He played for Toledo for two years with such future Giants teammates as Travis Jackson and Bill Terry.